paoloburelli/camon/README.md

 # CamOn
-CamOn is a Unity library that allows to easily setup and control the camera in 3D environment.
-It is designed to simplify the camera placement process in cut-scenes and to allow more cinematographic visualisations during gameplay.
+CamOn is a Unity library/plugin that let's the developers and designers control the camera without the hustle of custom scripting or manual placement.
+It is designed both to simplify the camera placement process in cut-scenes and to allow more cinematographic visualisations during gameplay.

 With CamOn, you can define the behaviour of the camera in terms of composition and animation instead of manually place the camera in the 3D space.
 For instance, you can tell the camera to perform a close up of a character or a long shot and than smoothly change to an over the shoulder shot of two character dialoguing.